ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 To learn more about how to use `require` go check out this useful url: [Requiring Modules](https://medium.freecodecamp.org/requiring-modules-in-node-js-everything-you-need-to-know-e7fbd119be8){: target="blank" rel="noopener noreferrer" }

 ## Hello Server
-Now that we know how to require other modules, lets create a basic server application.
+Now that we know how to require other modules, let's create a basic server application.
 We're not going to install any server frameworks (like Express) yet, instead we'll require a module that comes with node.
 Node has some built-in modules that you can use like `http` (http server), `https`, `fs` (file system), `net` (tcp sockets), ... <br>
-( a list can be found here:[https://www.w3schools.com/nodejs/ref_modules.asp](https://www.w3schools.com/nodejs/ref_modules.asp){: target="blank" rel="noopener noreferrer" } )
+(a list can be found here:[https://www.w3schools.com/nodejs/ref_modules.asp](https://www.w3schools.com/nodejs/ref_modules.asp){: target="blank" rel="noopener noreferrer" })

 For this program, we'll use node's `http` module.